RoqueRueda/black-list/README.md

 Keep a record of the people that made, said or insinuate something bad, and you want to keep this record so in future times you can avoid such person.

-This may be usefull for people that did something on social network such as bulling and you may want to keep that information so he knows that he must stop doing that.
+This may be useful for people that did something on social network such as bulling and you may want to keep that information so he knows that he must stop doing that.